Richi025/ARWS-NamesNetworkClientService/README.md

 8. **Exercise 6.4.1**

-      ChatRMI: It's a program that can connect to another application of the same type on a remote server to start a chat.
+      MenssageRMI: It's a program that can connect to another application of the same type on a remote server to start a chat.
 The application requests an IP address and a port before connecting to the desired client.

 For example, a typical invocation would be, PowerShell: